Lightstreamer/helm-charts/charts/lightstreamer/README.md

 **Default:** `nil`
 ### [management.jmx.rmiConnector](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L1740)

 Mandatory (if you wish to use the provided "stop" script).
-Enables the standard RMI connector.
+Enables the standard RMI Connector.
 The remote MBean server will be accessible through this url: `service:jmx:rmi:///jndi/rmi://<host>:<port>/lsjmx`.
 If full JMX features is not available, only the `Server` MBean is supplied and only the Server shutdown operation is available.
 The JVM platform MBean server is also exposed and it is accessible through the url: `service:jmx:rmi:///jndi/rmi://<host>:<port>/jmxrmi`.
 Note that the configuration of the connector applies to both cases; hence, access to the JVM platform MBean server from this connector is not configured through the `com.sun.management.jmxremote` JVM properties.
 Also note that TLS/SSL is an optional feature, available depending on Edition and License Type.
 To know what features are enabled by your license, please see the `License` tab of the Monitoring Dashboard (by default, available at `/dashboard`).

 **Default:**

 ```
-{"credentialsSecrets":null,"dataPort":null,"enablePublicAccess":"yes","enableTestPorts":true,"hostName":null,"listeningInterface":null,"port":{"enableSsl":false,"value":8888},"sslConfig":{"allowCipherSuites":null,"allowProtocols":null,"enforceServerCipherSuitePreference":{"enabled":true,"order":"JVM"},"keystoreRef":null,"removeCipherSuites":null,"removeProtocols":["SSL","TLSv1$","TLSv1.1"]},"testTimeoutMillis":5000}
+{"credentialsSecrets":null,"dataPort":null,"enablePublicAccess":true,"enableTestPorts":null,"hostName":null,"listeningInterface":null,"port":{"enableSsl":false,"value":8888},"sslConfig":{"allowCipherSuites":null,"allowProtocols":null,"enforceServerCipherSuitePreference":null,"keystoreRef":null,"removeCipherSuites":null,"removeProtocols":null},"testTimeoutMillis":5000}
 ```
 ### [management.jmx.rmiConnector.credentialsSecrets](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L1891)

 Optional, but ineffective if `enablePublicAccess` is set to `true`.
-The reference to the secrets containing the credentials of the users enabled to access the RMI connector.
+The reference to the secrets containing the credentials of the users enabled to access the RMI Connector.
 Every secret must contains the keys `user` and `password`.
 If `enablePublicAccess` is set to `false`, at least one set of credentials should be supplied in order to allow access through the connector.
 This is also needed if you wish to use the provided "stop" script; the script will always use the first user supplied.

 **Default:** `[]`
 ### [management.jmx.rmiConnector.dataPort](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L1762)

 Optional.
-TCP port that will be used by the RMI connector for its own communication stuff.
+TCP port that will be used by the RMI Connector for its own communication stuff.
 The port has not to be specified in the client access url, but it may have to be considered for firewall settings.
 The optional `enableSsl` setting, when set to `false`, enables TLS/SSL communication by the connector; TLS/SSL at this level is supported by some JMX clients, like jconsole, that don't support TLS/SSL on the main port.

 **Default:**